rguzmanl/ML_Classification_Diabetes/README.md

 # ML_Classification_Diabetes
 Trying different classification algorithms on a diabetes [dataset](https://www.kaggle.com/code/towfeeqf/diabetes-prediction-ml/data) from Kaggle.
+I worked on this simple dataset as I was a reading about the corresponding algorithms.

 ## Algorithms used:
 * K-Nearest Neighbors